rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following changes have been made to the guidelines published in
    {{?RFC8407}}:

-   o Implemented errata 5693, 5800, and 6899.
+   * Implemented errata 5693, 5800, and 6899.
-   o Updated the URL of the IETF authors guidelines. o Updated the YANG security considerations template to reflect the latest version maintained in the Wiki. o Added statements that the security template is not required for modules that follow {{!RFC8791}}. o Added code markers for the security template. o Added a statement that the RFCs that are listed in the security template are to be listed as normative references in documents that use the template. o Added a note that folding of the examples should be done as per {{!RFC8792}} conventions. o Added a note that RFC8792-folding of YANG modules can be used if and only if native YANG features (e.g., break line, "+"). o Added a mention about checks to ensure that YANG modules fit into the line limits of an I-D. o Added new text about checks of JSON encoded examples. o Added pointers to the IPv4/IPv6 addresses/prefixes that reserved for documentation o Added guidelines for IANA-maintained modules.
+   * Updated the URL of the IETF authors guidelines.
+   * Updated the YANG security considerations template to reflect the latest version maintained in the Wiki.
+   * Added statements that the security template is not required for modules that follow {{!RFC8791}}.
+   * Added code markers for the security template.
+   * Added a statement that the RFCs that are listed in the security template are to be listed as normative references in documents that use the template.
+   * Added a note that folding of the examples should be done as per {{!RFC8792}} conventions.
+   * Added a note that RFC8792-folding of YANG modules can be used if and only if native YANG features (e.g., break line, "+").
+   * Added a mention about checks to ensure that YANG modules fit into the line limits of an I-D.
+   * Added new text about checks of JSON encoded examples.
+   * Added pointers to the IPv4/IPv6 addresses/prefixes that reserved for documentation
+   * Added guidelines for IANA-maintained modules.

 #  Terminology

    The following terms are used throughout this document:

+  IANA-maintained module:
+  : A YANG module that is maintained by IANA.

+  IETF module:
+  : A YANG module that is published by the IETF and which is not maintained by IANA.

    published:
    : A stable release of a module or submodule.
 For